srodriguez2742/Loan_Loss_Predictions/README.md

 Our Random forest model surprisingly was our best performing model of the group with an overall accuracy score of .90.

-Similarly to our decision tree, our random forest's top feature was number inquiries in the past 6 months, followed by interest rate and term.
+Similar to our decision tree, our random forest's top feature was number inquiries in the past 6 months, followed by interest rate and term.
 Other notable, features that were not as influential in our other models are percent of accounts never delinquent and average FICO score, both which are quite intuitive.

 ![rf_features](images/rf_features.png)